taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="pene_t" href="#pene_c">Penetration & Pentest</a></h2>
 <br>

-- **Metasploit: The Penetration Tester's Guide** (2011) by David Kennedy, Jim O'Gorman, Devon Kearns, Mati Aharoni
+- **Metasploit: The Penetration Tester's Guide** (2011) by David Kennedy, Jim O'Gorman, Devon Kearns, Mati Aharoni [4.07, 863]
+- **Black Hat Python: Python Programming for Hackers and Pentesters** (2nd, 2021) by Justin Seitz [4.12, 590]
-- **Gray Hat Hacking: The Ethical Hacker's Handbook** (6th, 2022) by Shon Harris, Chris Eagle, Allen Harper
+- **Gray Hat Hacking: The Ethical Hacker's Handbook** (6th, 2022) by Shon Harris, Chris Eagle, Allen Harper [4.09, 533]
-- **Black Hat Python: Python Programming for Hackers and Pentesters** (2nd, 2021) by Justin Seitz
-- Hands on Hacking: Become an Expert at Next Gen Penetration Testing and Purple Teaming (2020) by Matthew Hickey, Jennifer Arcuri
+- The Hacker Playbook: Practical Guide To Penetration Testing (2014) by Peter Kim [3.96, 471]
-- Nmap Network Scanning: The Official Nmap Project Guide to Network Discovery and Security Scanning by Gordon Fyodor Lyon
+- Nmap Network Scanning: The Official Nmap Project Guide to Network Discovery and Security Scanning by Gordon Fyodor Lyon [4.36, 425]
-- Rtfm: Red Team Field Manual (2014 )by Ben Clark.
+- Rtfm: Red Team Field Manual (2014) by Ben Clark [4.22, 981].
 The RTFM contains the basic syntax for commonly used Linux and Windows command line tools, but it also encapsulates unique use cases for powerful tools such as Python and Windows PowerShell.
-- Blue Team Field Manual (2017) by Alan J White, Ben Clark.
+- Blue Team Field Manual (2017) by Alan J White, Ben Clark [4.18, 341].
 A Cyber Security Incident Response Guide.
+- The Pentester BluePrint: Starting a Career as an Ethical Hacker (2020) by Phillip L. Wylie, Kim Crawley [4.17, 215]

+Some more

+- Hands on Hacking: Become an Expert at Next Gen Penetration Testing and Purple Teaming (2020) by Matthew Hickey, Jennifer Arcuri [4.13, 39]
-- PTFM: Purple Team Field Manual (2020) by Tim Bryant.
+- PTFM: Purple Team Field Manual (2020) by Tim Bryant [4.00, 47].
 A manual for all security professionals and integrates red and blue team methodologies.
 - LFM: Linux Field Manual (2021) by Tim Bryant
-- Operator Handbook: Red Team + OSINT + Blue Team Reference by Joshua Picolet
+- Operator Handbook: Red Team + OSINT + Blue Team Reference by Joshua Picolet [4.40, 91]
-- The Pentester BluePrint: Starting a Career as an Ethical Hacker (2020) by Phillip L. Wylie, Kim Crawley
 - The Ultimate Kali Linux Book: Perform advanced penetration testing using Nmap, Metasploit, Aircrack-ng, and Empire (2nd, 2022) by Glen D. Singh
 - Kali Linux Penetration Testing Bible (2021) by Gus Khawaja
-- The Hacker Playbook: Practical Guide To Penetration Testing (2014) by Peter Kim

 <br>
 <h2><a name="ossec_t" href="#ossec_c">Operating System Security</a></h2>